corenova/yang-forge/README.md

         "name": "ietf-inet-types",
         "prefix": "inet",
         "namespace": "urn:ietf:params:xml:ns:yang:ietf-inet-types",
         "description": "This module contains a collection of generally useful derived\nYANG data types for Internet addresses and related things.\n\nCopyright (c) 2013 IETF Trust and the persons identified as\nauthors of the code.
-All rights reserved.\n\nRedistribution and use in source and binary forms, with or\nwithout modification, is permitted pursuant to, and subject\nto the license terms contained in, the Simplified BSD License\nset forth in Section 4.c of the IETF Trust's Legal Provisions\nRelating to IETF Documents\n(http://trustee.ietf.org/license-info).\n\nThis version of
-//this YANG module is part of RFC 6991; see\nthe RFC itself for full
+All rights reserved.\n\nRedistribution and use in source and binary forms, with or\nwithout modification, is permitted pursuant to, and subject\nto the license terms contained in, the Simplified BSD License\nset forth in Section 4.c of the IETF Trust's Legal Provisions\nRelating to IETF Documents\n(http://trustee.ietf.org/license-info).\n\nThis version of this YANG module is part of RFC 6991; see\nthe RFC itself for full legal notices.", "revision": {
-//legal notices.",
-        "revision": {
           "2013-07-15": {
             "description": "This revision adds the following new data types:\n- ip-address-no-zone\n- ipv4-address-no-zone\n- ipv6-address-no-zone",
             "reference": "RFC 6991: Common YANG Data Types" },
           "2010-09-24": {